manekinekko/awesome-devcontainers/README.md

 ### Tutorials

-- [Use a Docker container as a development environment with Visual Studio Code](https://docs.microsoft.com/en-us/learn/modules/use-docker-container-dev-env-vs-code/?WT.mc_id=devcloud-11496-cxa) - Get, create, and configure a container-based development environment with the Visual Studio Code Remote - Containers extension
+- [Use a Docker container as a development environment with Visual Studio Code](https://docs.microsoft.com/en-us/learn/modules/use-docker-container-dev-env-vs-code/?WT.mc_id=devcloud-11496-cxa) - Get, create, and configure a container-based development environment with the Visual Studio Code Remote - Containers extension.

 <p align="right">(<a href="#top">back to top</a>)</p>